civican/legisinfo/44-1/bills/C-284/bill_text.md

 This enactment provides for the development of a national strategy to support the prevention and treatment of eye disease, as well as vision rehabilitation, to ensure better health outcomes for Canadians.

-It also designates the month of February as "Age-Related Macular Degeneration Month".
+It also designates the month of February as "Age-Related Macular Degeneration Awareness Month".

 Whereas vision loss in Canada is associated with a number of causes, including macular degeneration, cataracts, glaucoma and diabetic retinopathy;